VerticalRelevance/distributed-tracing/src/source_analyzer/README.md

 │   └── name: the Python class to be used for formatting the analyzer output (required) ├── module
-│   └── name: the Python module containing the class to be used for formatting (required) └── any additional configuration as defined by the specific formatter class (reuqirement based on the model)
+│   └── name: the Python module containing the class to be used for formatting (required) └── any additional configuration as defined by the specific formatter class (requirement based on the model)

 ai_model
 ├── max_llm_tries: the number of times to try calling the AI model in case of error (required)